 Bulgaria has one of the earliest Tax Freedom Days in the EU.
-In 2018, Bulgarians will celebrate this day on 13th of May.
+In 2020, Bulgarians celebrated this day on 13th of May.
 It means that a Bulgarian employee has to work in total 132 days per year to pay all applicable taxes.

 To break down the entire period of working for taxes, Bulgarians work 35 days for paying VAT, 19 days – excise taxes, 30 days – social security and health insurance contributions, 12 days – income tax, 7 days – corporate tax, and 8 days – state and local fees.
 According to the Bulgarian National Statistical Institute, the average gross monthly salary in Bulgaria is EUR 530.
 Bulgarians pay income tax at a flat rate of 10%.

 What is Tax Freedom Day?

 The Tax Freedom Day (also known as the Tax Liberation Day) refers to a day in a year when taxpayers stop working for the government and start working for themselves.
 In other words, all income derived by an employee from the Tax Freedom Day onwards goes straight to employee’s pocket.

 In order to identify a Tax Freedom Day, researches compare consolidated governmental revenue of a country with the GDP of that country.
 Afterwards, they make a calculation of the tax burden that is borne directly or indirectly by average employees, including social security contributions, payroll taxes, income tax, and VAT.
 The tax burden is calculated on the basis of the tax paid by employees in the respective country during the previous year.